JomarJunior/modelmora/docs/modelmora-architecture-plan.md

 - [ ] How to handle model updates without downtime?
 - [ ] Should we support blue/green deployment for models?
-- [ ] Do we need a model registry service (separate from ModeMora)?
+- [ ] Do we need a model registry service (separate from ModelMora)?

 ### Advanced Features